schell/renderling/README.md

 Renderling takes a [forward+](https://takahiroharada.files.wordpress.com/2015/04/forward_plus.pdf) approach to rendering.

-By default it uses a single uber-shader with a configurable lighting model per material.
+By default it uses a single uber-shader for rendering.

-This means each model may be shaded separately, with a different lighting style.

 - [ ] frustum culling
 - [ ] occlusion culling